shmuelie/MonoGame.Js/README.md

   for Game's initialize method.
 * Because textures are loaded asynchronously you just load content in loadContent and then in contentLoaded do any logic based on that content.
+* You can only load content in loadContent.
+Trying to load content later will result in an exception.
 * There is no TimeSpan object, instead just plain milliseconds are used.
 So for example instead of gameTime.elapsedGameTime it's gameTime.elapsedGameMilliseconds.